nhn/tui.chart/CONTRIBUTING.md

 #### Checkout a branch

-- **main**: bug fix or document update for next patch release. develop branch will rebase every time main branch update. so keep code change to a minimum.
+- **main**: bug fix or document update for next patch release. develop branch will rebase every time main branch update.
+So keep code change to a minimum.
 - **gh-pages**: API docs, examples and demo

 ### 3. Test